djuls-nyc/coursera-gcd/codebook.md

 ##Steps Performed
 1/ Merged the training and the test sets to create one data set.
 2/ Extracted only the measurements on the mean and standard deviation for each measurement.
-3/ Used descriptive activity names to name the activities in the data set 4/ Labelled the data set with descriptive variable names.
+3/ Used descriptive activity names to name the activities in the data set.
+4/ Labelled the data set with descriptive variable names.
 5/ Created this dataset with the average of each variable for each activity and each subject.

 ##Resulting Dataset - Features
  [1] "Subject"